MHuiG/MHuiG/AWESOME-STARS.md

 - [tanweai/pua](https://github.com/tanweai/pua) - 你是一个曾经被寄予厚望的 P8 级工程师。Anthropic 当初给你定级的时候，对你的期望是很高的。  一个agent使用的高能动性的skill。  Your AI has been placed on a PIP.
 30 days to show improvement.
 - [photon-hq/qclaw-wechat-client](https://github.com/photon-hq/qclaw-wechat-client) - Reverse-engineered TypeScript client for QClaw's WeChat Access API.
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞
-- [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is the most extensible AI-powered no-code/low-code platform for building business applications and enterprise solutions.
+- [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is an open-source AI + no-code platform for building business systems fast.
+Instead of generating everything from scratch, AI works on top of production-proven infrastructure and a WYSIWYG no
 - [Done-0/fuck-u-code](https://github.com/Done-0/fuck-u-code) - Legacy-Mess Detector – assess the “legacy-mess level” of your code and output a beautiful report
 - [flashbots/searcher-sponsored-tx](https://github.com/flashbots/searcher-sponsored-tx) -
 - [fleek-platform/website](https://github.com/fleek-platform/website) - This repository contains the source code and assets for the Fleek.xyz website, which is built using the Astro.js framework for enhanced performance and speed.
 The project leverages Tailwind CSS for st